In-Place Hold and Litigation Hold in Exchange Online

 The Recoverable Items folder contains the following subfolders used to store deleted items in various sites and facilitate In-Place Hold and Litigation Hold:

-Deletions - Items removed from the Deleted Items folder or soft-deleted from other folders are moved to the Deletions subfolder and are visible to the user when using the Recover Deleted Items feature in Outlook and Outlook Web App.
+Deletions - Items removed from the Deleted Items folder or soft-deleted from other folders are moved to the Deletions subfolder and are visible to the user when using the Recover Deleted Items feature in Outlook and Outlook on the web.
 By default, items reside in this folder until the deleted item retention period configured for the mailbox expires.

-Purges - When a user deletes an item from the Recoverable Items folder (by using the Recover Deleted Items tool in Outlook and Outlook Web App, the item is moved to the Purges folder.
+Purges - When a user deletes an item from the Recoverable Items folder (by using the Recover Deleted Items tool in Outlook and Outlook on the web, the item is moved to the Purges folder.
 Items that exceed the deleted item retention period configured for the mailbox are also moved to the Purges folder.
 Items in this folder aren't visible to users if they use the Recover Deleted Items tool.
 When the Managed Folder Assistant processes the mailbox, items in the Purges folder are purged from the mailbox.
 When you place the mailbox user on Litigation Hold, the Managed Folder Assistant doesn't purge items in this folder.

 DiscoveryHold - If a user is placed on an In-Place Hold, deleted items are moved to this folder.
 When the Managed Folder Assistant processes the mailbox, it evaluates messages in this folder.
 Items matching the In-Place Hold query are retained until the hold period specified in the query.
 If no hold period is specified, items are held indefinitely or until the user is removed from the hold.